 Problem #4: Baby’s falling asleep at breast

 Common problem, actually.
 But I wouldn’t even consider it as a problem.
 Why?
 Because as long as the baby’s sucking, you will continue having let downs and he will drink the milk while snoozing.
-Usually, infants fall asleep at breast during first two months after birth.
-This bonding makes the baby feel protected so he relaxes.
-I would say – enjoy! 😉
+Usually, infants fall asleep at the breast during the

 Problem #5: Painful let down

 Let down is not the most pleasant feeling on earth.
-For some women it can be really painful.
+For some women, it can be really painful.
 At first, I was one of them.
-Your breast after delivery is functioning like a single well-oiled machine.
-When you let down, it is quite normal to feel a tingling sensation.
-But sometimes, milk-producting engines work in overdrive and the let down feels like tons of needles plunging into the breast.
+Your breast after delivery is functioning

 In my case, pain during let down was because my mammary gland switching over to produce milk (dah!
 Like all breasts do, one would say).
 Indeed, every mammary gland goes through changes.
 I’d say the way you feel the let down depends on your sensitivity threshold.
 Anyway, the problem resolved by itself.
 Your breast just needs time to get used to its new life and work.